Senliast/windows-scripts/SteamAppsUpdatesControl/README.md

 # Questions and answers
 Q: How does it work?
 A: This script removes the "appmanifest" file, which Steam uses to detect that an app or game is installed and which holds information about the app.
-After removing it, Steam does not see the app anymore and therefore will not update it anymore?
+After removing it, Steam does not see the app anymore and therefore will not update it anymore.

 Q: Does it have any disadvantages?
 A: Some apps insist to be started from Steam directly (steam://rungameid) and otherwise refuse to start.
 In this case, nothing can be done.
 Besides of that, everything other (achievements, network functions, connection with Steam Workshop) should still work.